 - Choose the insert tool for the type of text you want to insert.
 There are various shapes available for paragraph text.

 You can set the symbol of the text before you insert it by selecting a style item from the gallery next to the insert tool.
 Choosing a symbol from this gallery also makes the insert text tool active if it's not already.

 - Place point text or draw the shape for a paragraph text element on the page.

 After you've added text to your layout, you can move it, resize it, change its color or symbol, and so on.

 A gallery of dynamic text tags is also available from the ribbon.
 Choosing a tag from this gallery inserts a piece of text containing the chosen tag.
-To learn more about dynamic text, see What is dynamic text? and Add and modify dynamic text.
+To learn more about dynamic text, see What is dynamic text? and Add dynamic text.

 You can add pictures to your layout.
 The insert picture command can be found on the Insert tab in the Graphics group.

 - Click the Picture button and drag the shape to where you want the picture to appear on the layout.

 The Format Picture pane appears.

 - Browse to the image you want to insert and click Open.